 Install Python 3.13 on Ubuntu

-Use the Deadsnakes PPA for Ubuntu 24.04 LTS and 22.04 LTS, or compile from source when you need custom build flags or air-gapped installation.
+Use the Ubuntu repositories on 26.04 LTS, the Deadsnakes PPA on 24.04 LTS and 22.04 LTS, or compile from source when you need custom build flags or air-gapped installation.

 Add the Deadsnakes PPA and install packages

-Install the repository helper first if your minimal system lacks it:
+Install the repository helper and GPG tooling if your minimal system lacks them:

 sudo add-apt-repository ppa:deadsnakes/ppa -y